 Honore de Balzac

-Although research shows that forgiveness has significant positive consequence on many aspects of family relationships and general family environment, it also shows “asymmetries in associates of forgiveness across parent-child and parent-parent relationships, demonstrating the relationship-bound nature of forgiveness” (Maio, Thomas, Fincham, & Carnelley, 2008).
+Although research shows that forgiveness has significant positive consequences for various aspects of family relationships and the general family environment, it also shows “asymmetries in associates of forgiveness across parent-child and parent-parent relationships, demonstrating the relationship-bound nature of forgiveness” (Maio, Thomas, Fincham & Carnelley, 2008).

-Maio and colleagues provided an even deeper discussion of how forgiveness construct is relationship-specific in their 2008 study that related forgiveness to several individual and relationship level variables.
+Maio and colleagues provided an even deeper discussion of how the forgiveness construct is relationship specific in their 2008 study that related forgiveness to several individual and relationship level variables.

-Relationship specific nature of forgiveness was explained by the difference in attachment between children and fathers and children and mothers.
+The difference in attachment explained the relationship specific nature of forgiveness between children and fathers and children and mothers.
 The effects of evolutionary pressure to forgive children, in general, were studied.